ianballard/personal-website-starter/README.md

         - If you have any certifications you can list them out as well
     - If you have any testimonials, add them in testimonials.yml
 4. Update the splash screen/ hero image (optional)
-    - Add a high resolution picture to the /assets/img directory
+    - Add a high resolution landscape picture to the /assets/img directory
     - Navigate to _includes/intro.html
         - Update the background url defined on line 6; currently set to './assets/img/hero.svg'
 5. Push your changes